 Herron-Riverside High School was founded in 2017 as the second campus of Herron High School (HHS), one of the nation’s highest-performing public high schools.
 Herron-Riverside High School is a true replication of the award-winning model established at Herron High School.
 Riverside was created in response to the overwhelming demand for enrollment slots at HHS and the need for high-quality high school options within Indianapolis’ urban core.
 Riverside holds a charter from the City of Indianapolis Mayor’s Office of Education Innovation, which was awarded by a unanimous vote of the Indianapolis Charter School Board in 2015.

-Herron-Riverside High School and Herron High School are both members of Indianapolis Classical Schools, the network formed by the leadership that founded and led Herron High School.
+Herron-Riverside High School and Herron High School are both members of Herron Classical Schools, the network formed by the leadership that founded and led Herron High School.

 The concept for Herron High School originated in 2003 under the leadership of Joanna Beatty Taft, Executive Director of the Harrison Center for the Arts.
 Recognizing the need for high quality, tuition-free public education located within the city’s urban neighborhoods, Ms. Taft brought together local residents, educators, non-profit organizations and business leaders to create an original structure for a classical, liberal arts education.